 Preparing Pilots and Maintainers

-Currently, more than 400 F-35 pilots and 4,000 maintainers have qualified through the F-35 Training System, and eight partner nations have pilots and/or maintainers in training.
+Currently, more than 1,000 F-35 pilots and 9,000 maintainers have qualified through the F-35 Training System, and 10 nations have pilots and/or maintainers in training.
 Simulation plays a prominent role in the F-35 training process, more so than legacy platforms.
 Because of the advanced capabilities of the F-35, it is not possible to adequately challenge pilots in the live environment alone.
 With simulation, the F-35 team is redefining how pilots train to provide the range of experience required to maximize the jet’s 5th Generation capabilities.

 Because of the aircraft’s computing power, F-35 maintainers must bring a high level of technical expertise to their jobs.
-All maintenance training is conducted at Eglin Air Force Base.
-Maintainers rotate from the classroom to training devices to develop an in-depth understanding of the F-35 weapon system.
+Maintainers rotate from the classroom to training devices to develop an in-depth understanding of the F-35 Air Vehicle systems.

 Using simulation means reduced impact on aircraft availability since the jets aren’t taken off the flying schedule for the majority of training tasks.
 This also allows maintainers to engage in a variety of maintenance tasks to ensure they are proficient before servicing the jet.

 Training that Evolves with the Mission

 After graduating from the schoolhouse training at any of the eight locations, pilots and maintainers remain in a continuous learning environment with access to all training courseware, applications and deployable training devices to keep their training up-to-date and sharp.
 International training will continue to expand significantly in the next five years, as additional training facilities stand up in the U.K., Italy, Australia and the Netherlands.
 New sites stand ups will also occur in Denmark and Belgium.